notaryproject/specifications/specs/signature-envelope-cose.md

 ### Supported `alg` header values

-Notary Project specification implementation MUST enforce the following constraints on signature generation and verification:
+Implementations of the Notary Project specification MUST enforce the following constraints on signature generation and verification:

 1. `alg` parameter value MUST NOT be a symmetric-key algorithm such as `HMAC`.
 1. `alg` parameter value MUST be same as that of signature algorithm identified using signing certificate's public key algorithm and size.
 1. `alg` parameter values for various signature algorithms is a subset of values supported by [COSE](https://www.iana.org/assignments/cose/cose.xhtml#algorithms).

-**Mapping of Notary signature approved algorithms to COSE `alg` header parameter values**
+**Mapping of the Notary signature approved algorithms to COSE `alg` header parameter values**

   | Signature Algorithm             | `alg` Label       |
   | ------------------------------- | ----------------- |